-Number of Employees with a Remuneration Exceeding € 1 Million
+Number of Employees which received a Remuneration Exceeding € 1 Million

-In 2021, one employee received a total annual remuneration exceeding $\in$ 1 million (in 2020: three employees).
-This employee primarily works for Athora Netherlands, SRLEV N.V. and Proteq.
+In 2022, two employees received a total annual remuneration exceeding € 1 million (in 2021: one employee).
+These employees work for Athora Netherlands, SRLEV N.V. and Proteq.

 4.6.3 Actual Remuneration (former) Members of the Executive Board and the Supervisory Board